LFerrariIt/scaleGMRF/README.md

 ## Overview

-A Latent Gaussian model (Hrafnkelsson, 2023) is defined as a model in which the linear predictor contains one or more Gaussian effects for different covariates (Hrafnkelsson, 2023).
+A Latent Gaussian model (Hrafnkelsson, 2023) is defined as a Bayesian Hierarchical model in which the linear predictor contains one or more Gaussian effects for different covariates (Hrafnkelsson, 2023).
 A Gaussian effect for a given covariate $X$ is specified in this package by the choice of:

 1.  a basis, i.e. a set of known functions of the covariate;